Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Let us take a closer look at Form1’s Class Module Code.

-• The first line: Private WithEvents frm As Form_Form2 declares a Form Object Variable of Form2, enabled with WithEvents capturing feature.
-Events originating from Form2 Class Module are captured here in Form1 VBA Module and the corresponding Subroutine is executed, depending on the Event Raised.
+• The first line: Private WithEvents frm As Form_Form2 declares a Form Object Variable of Form2, enabled with the WithEvents capturing feature.
+Events originating from the Form2 Class Module are captured here in the Form1 VBA Module, and the corresponding Subroutine is executed, depending on the Event Raised.

 • The Private Sub frm_QtyUpdate() Subroutine is executed when the Qty TextBox on Form2 is updated with a value, and from within the AfterUpdate Event of the TextBox, the RaiseEvent QtyUpdate() is executed, if an invalid quantity value is entered.